Therapy Ps 1024x576

 Reframing Autism acknowledges that many therapies have the potential to be beneficial for Autistic people at certain stages across their lifespan.

-Psychology, Occupational Therapy, Speech and Language Therapy, Music, Art, and Physical Therapies, and supports enabling communication through the provision of alternative means such as AAC or sign language, may be intrinsic to helping Autistic individuals to manage the challenges inherent in living in a world that is not oriented to an Autistic neurology.
+Psychology, Occupational Therapy, Speech and Language Therapy, Social Work, Music, Art and Physical Therapies, and supports enabling communication through the provision of alternative means such as AAC or sign language, may be intrinsic to helping Autistic individuals to manage the challenges inherent in living in a world that is not oriented to an Autistic neurology.
 We endorse the use of these therapies when they are approached from the strengths-based, citizenship, human rights framework that is fundamental to the social model of disability, and when they are utilised to support an Autistic individual to be their best Autistic self.

 As an organisation, however, Reframing Autism has grave concerns about the provision of any therapy or intervention which “normalises” Autistic people or suppresses intrinsic Autistic behaviours.